 SCl2 Ball and Stick Model.
 Created with MolView. |

 Sulfur dichloride is typically utilized as a precursor molecule in other reactions.
 These either involve the addition of sulfurs and chlorines to a certain compound or the addition of sulfur to other organic molecules.
 When the molecule encounters water, it will release hydrochloric acid (HCl).
 The structure cannot have many other uses because it is quite irritating to the skin and reacts violently with a wide variety of compounds including water and acetone.
 Therefore caution is advised when handling SCl2.
+In most cases, it should be kept away from any part that might come into contact with/near an open flame.
+It can also cause serious burns.

 No comments: